mezoni/automaton_generator/README.md

 The `Sequence` state generates sequential branches.
 The sequential branch is an indivisible alternative.
 If any element causes a failure, the entire sequence of computation will be rejected.

 The most important kind of state is `Operation`.
-The state of `operation` acts as a `transition` and as an `action`.
+The `Operation` state acts as a `transition` and as an `action`.
 That is, not a generator, but the source code in the template determines the `transition conditions`.
 With this approach to implementation, the generator does not create any restrictions on the implementation of the automaton logic.

 ## What is the difference between a state and an automaton?

 The `State` after code generation will contain placeholders (`{{@accept}}`, and/or `{{@reject}}`).
-In fact, at this point in time, the `State` is in an intermediate state.
+In fact, at this point in time, the `State` is in an intermediate condition.
 It is ready for further use but it is not yet an automaton.
 This is not yet an automaton, since an automaton implies the presence of acceptors.
-`Acceptor` is a `State` that transfers control to another computing process.
+`Acceptor` is a `State` that transfers control to another computation process.
 In this condition, two actions can be performed on the `State`.

 - Subsequent state code injection